Charlemagne becomes the King of the Franks as the sole ruler on December 25 771 after the death of his brother Carloman I.

 Victories, births, and treaties.
 Explore the significant historical events and milestones that occurred in December.
 Dates for earlier events may be approximate.

-Pope Leo III was elected on December 26, 795, the day his predecessor Pope Adrian I was buried, and Leo III was consecrated the following day, December 27, 795.
+Pope Leo III was elected on December 26, 795 and he was consecrated the following day.
+His predecessor was Pope Adrian I, who died on December 25, 795.

 The Danelaw, a region of England under Viking control, sees a series of treaties between the Vikings and the Anglo-Saxons.